ImanelSakaan/BestBuy-Project-CST8915/README.md

          aks-workerspool-38310052-vmss000001   Ready    <none>   52m   v1.31.7

-...

-   ## Step 3: Create Resources Using kubectl and YAML
+## 🐳Step 3: Create Resources Using kubectl and YAML
    This section will show you how to create kubernetes resources using kubectl command and YAML file.

    ### Create an Azure Kubernetes Cluster: